 James Clear wrote about Warren Buffett’s “2 List” Strategy, which I highly recommend everyone read.
 To sum it up, Warren suggests everyone create a massive list of things they want to do in their life.
 Everything big to small that comes to mind.

 Do you want to learn the guitar?
 Start a business?
+Learn to cook healthy meals?
 Write a novel?
 Learn Spanish?